Mississippi Explorer Cruise

 - Beale Street – One of the most iconic streets in America, Beale Street is three blocks of nightclubs, restaurants, and shops in the heart of downtown Memphis.

-- Edge Motor - Discover the stories behind some of the world’s most iconic cars, including how these cars reflect the eras in which they were designed, built, sold, and driven.
+- Edge Motor Museum - Discover the stories behind some of the world’s most iconic cars, including how these cars reflect the eras in which they were designed, built, sold, and driven.

 - Memphis Pyramid - Much more than just a retail space, this 535,000-sq. ft. pyramid offers many unique experiences, including the world’s tallest freestanding elevator, an underwater-themed bowling alley, an aquarium, and a variety of one-of-a kind dining destinations.

 Relax and let your motorcoach guide show you the highlights of this fascinating city on the bluff.
 Memphis is located on the Mississippi River at the northern end of the Mississippi Delta where the Blues were born.
 Its history is linked to cotton and music.
-Along your exploration, stop at the Lorraine Motel, the location where Dr. Martin Luther King, Jr. was assassinated.
+Along your exploration, stop at the Lorraine Motel, home to the National Civil Rights Museum and the location where Dr. Martin Luther King, Jr. was assassinated.

-Activity Level: Moderate | ADA ACCESSIBLE: Yes
+Activity Level: Moderate | ADA Accessible: Yes

 Why not stay an extra night or two to immerse yourself in the spirit of this vibrant city?
-Ask your onboard Hotel Manager for recommendations on area hotels, attractions, and more.
+Ask your onboard Hotel General Manager for recommendations on area hotels, attractions, and more.

 Pre-Cruise Packages must be reserved at least 30 days before your cruise date.
 Call 800-460-4518 to for pricing and availability.